waepoints/highenergyinteractionnotices/README.md

-# Notices About High Energy System Interactions
+# Notices About Rendered Distributed Energy System Interactions

-## Important Notice About Downturn From Healing & First Aid  And Statistics With High Energy System Interactions
+## Important Notice About Downturn From Tracking Healing & First Aid System Commands And Statistics With High Energy System Interactions

 If interacted with Patrick Winston Blaine, and Eva Chatterjee, and the systems of, during the period between 2018-2023 and currently until further notice, read the following notice about the interactions with what the repository calls application of effects applied, or high energy interactions with us and the technology interacting with us most commonly…